snprajwal/snprajwal.github.io/content/blog/gsoc-journey/index.md

 A complete record of the work I did can be found in [this pull request](https://github.com/checkpoint-restore/go-criu/pull/66).
 The implementation itself was very straightforward - figure out the Go equivalent of the existing Python code, and plonk it into a nice set of functions.
 The more interesting part was designing the library in a way that allowed it to be extensible and usable as both an importable package as well as a CLI application.
 The complete details can be found in my proposal, and I will not be elaborating on that again here.
 Instead, I would just like to share the weird gotchas I ran into and the esoteric hacks to fix them.

 ## Make galore!
 The first speedbreaker was generating all the `.pb.go` files with the protobuf bindings for all the different image types.
 Doing this is relatively simple using `protoc` with `protoc-gen-go`, but the catch was that an `option go_package = "the/pkg/path/"` entry was required in every `.proto` file.
-Since adding this one line into all 73 files in the original `criu` repo was madness, I had to come up with a workaround. `protoc` lets you define the package path as a flag while invoking the command, using `--go_opt=Mpath/to/.proto=the/pkg/path`.
+Since adding this one line into all 73 files in the original `criu` repo would be madness, I had to come up with a workaround. `protoc` lets you define the package path as a flag while invoking the command, using `--go_opt=Mpath/to/.proto=the/pkg/path`.
 All I had to do was write this flag for every single `.proto` file. *ded* ×_×

 By harnessing the power of GNU Make, I was able to achieve this with just two operations and a few variables :)